“Sell in May” Over the Long Run

 The final two charts compare average six-month total returns (upper chart) and terminal values of $1 initial investments (lower chart with logarithmic scale) in the three strategies over the sample period for different sets of assumptions.
 Results consistently confirm the superiority of being in stocks during November-April as compared to being in stocks during May-October.
 However, only by ignoring both trading frictions and dividends does being in stocks only during November-April become competitive with buying and holding stocks.

-In summary, evidence from crude modeling over the long run suggests that stocks mostly do better during November-April than during May-October, but (with reasonable assumptions about return on cash, dividends and trading frictions) buying and holding stocks generally outperforms a “Sell in May” market timing strategy.
+In summary, evidence from rough modeling over the long run suggests that U.S. stocks mostly do better during November-April than during May-October, but (with reasonable assumptions about return on cash, dividends and trading frictions) buying and holding stocks generally outperforms a “Sell in May” market timing strategy.

 Cautions regarding findings include:

 - As noted, the data set establishes monthly S&P Composite Index levels by averaging daily closes during the month rather, thereby blurring seasonal effects.